New Device Restrictions On Some Flights: Few Facts, Many Questions

 But, again, officials have offered no details on that intelligence or that "threat," and there's no indication of why the U.K. would have a different list.

 The focus on individual airports could suggest possible concerns over screening or security procedures — security at the Cairo airport has come under scrutiny before, for instance.
-But the list also includes the Abu Dhabi airport, which is one of relatively few airports where U.S. Customs officials are stationed abroad to conduct preclearance inspections.
+But the list also includes the Abu Dhabi airport, which is one of relatively few airports where U.S. Customs officials are stationed abroad to conduct pre-clearance inspections.

 And DHS, again, offered no details about any such concerns.